evanrinehart/demogorgon/README.md

 Demogorgon.new do

+  # executes after everything is setup but before any other event
+  on_boot do
+    puts "demon online"
+  end

   # do this for each line of standard input, nothing will happen at EOF
   stdin do |msg|
     puts "stdin: #{msg}"